-In conjunction with the Town of Blythewood Master Plan, TSW developed a detailed plan for landscaping improvements along I-77.
-These included both roadside plantings and a more extensive program at the interchange between I-77 and Blythewood Road.
-The purpose of the improvements was to a convey to drivers along I-77 that they were passing through Blythewood, and to offer an enhanced experience for those exiting the highway.
-Central to both was a design that drew on the town’s equestrian heritage and high quality of life.
+|The Town of Blythewood partnered with TSW, a leading design and construction firm, to develop a detailed plan for landscaping improvements along Interstate 77 Landscaping.
+The plan was developed in conjunction with the Town of Blythewood Master Plan and aimed to convey to drivers along I-77 that they were passing through Blythewood, and to offer an enhanced experience for those exiting the highway.
+The design drew on the town’s equestrian heritage and high quality of life.

-Roadside improvements were located within the existing right-of-way and primarily included low maintenance groundcover and crape myrtles.
+The landscaping improvements were located within the existing right-of-way and primarily included low maintenance groundcover and crape myrtles.
 At certain locations, including around the town’s exit sign, additional plantings were proposed.
 Running along the back of the plantings, a white fence paid homage to the horse farms to the west.

-At I-77 and Blythewood Road, the roadside design theme was expanded to include the entire interchange.
-In addition, plantings in the median were added to create a visual cue to drivers on the otherwise monotonous roadway.
+The design theme was expanded at the I-77 and Blythewood Road interchange.
+Plantings in the median were added to create a visual cue to drivers on the otherwise monotonous roadway.
 At the top of each ramp, opportunities were created for directional signage.

 The interchange landscape design is the first part of a larger plan to enhance Blythewood Road with streetscape and redevelopment recommendations.
 These have the potential to transform the corridor into a pedestrian-oriented thoroughfare.
 The recommendations include street trees, wide sidewalks, safe pedestrian crossings, buried utilities, and walk-up retail buildings to the east and bio-swales and a multi-use path to the west to transition to more rural land.